 Kelly Friel, Digital Product Manager at Zoro

-For men working in male dominated workplaces, such as the construction industry, health becomes even more of a factor affecting workplace wellbeing.
+In male‑dominated industries such as construction, health becomes an even more significant factor in workplace wellbeing.
 Construction has an ageing workforce, higher propensity for chronic illness, and men over the age of 40 are more at risk of suicide in the construction industry (source: ONS).
 Research by Ironmongery Direct has shown that 82% of tradespeople have experienced poor mental health, and 56% experienced work-related stress at least once a month.
-Add to this that construction is one of the most dangerous industries in the UK, with workers being four times more likely to die in a workplace accident than any other industry (Health and Safety Executive) and you can see that for companies in these sectors, protecting their male employee’s health and safety should be a vital part of their wellbeing strategy.

 Strategies for supporting men’s health in the workplace

 So what can employers actually do to actively promote and support men’s health at work?
-Here are 7 examples or strategies companies could consider.
+Here are seven practical strategies employers can use to support men’s health at work.

 - Enhancing education and awareness